depappas/emacs/README.md

+Create the directories for your emacs git clone repos and then clone/pull the git repos.

-1. git clone this repo
+1.git clone this repo
 2. cd to the cloned repo
 3. Add the emacs github repos and theme repos to the hashmaps in emacs_setup.pl
 4. ./emacs_setup.pl